Episode 10: Preparing Your Garden for Winter

 Choose mulches based on what characteristics you’re looking for.

-Here’s a handy guide to keeping a garden record book like Thomas Jefferson did.
+Here’s a handy guide to keeping a garden record book.

 More resources are available on UMaine Cooperative Extension’s website and in the video description.
 If you enjoyed this Victory Garden for ME series, please help us out by filling out the quick survey in the video description.
 And thank you!